Luming-L/Project/macs2.md

 ```
 > genome background noise as lambda
 # Step 6: Compare ChIP and local lambda to get the scores in pvalue or qvalue
--log10(p-value)s or -log10(q-value)s for each basepair through local Poisson test, which means the ChIP signal at each basepair will be tested against the corresponding local lambda derived from control with Poisson model.
+-log10(p-value)s or -log10(q-value)s for each basepair through local Poisson test, which means

+Test the ChIP signal at each basepair against the corresponding local lambda derived from control with Poisson model.
 to find enriched regions and predict the so-called 'peaks', the ChIP signals and local lambda stored in BEDGRAPH file have to be compared using certain statistic model.
 _bdgcmp_ module will output score for each basepair in the genome
 BEDGRAPH can merge nearby regions with the same score.